 Annual Internship Symposium

-At the Pozen Center’s annual Internship Symposium, students from the preceding summer cohort share their experience with the new cohort of interns and the campus community.
-The symposium provides space for students to reflect on how human rights internships impact coursework, research projects, and career decisions.
+At our annual Internship Symposium, students from the preceding summer’s intern cohort share their experiences with the new cohort and the campus community.
+The symposium is a great opportunity for students to reflect on how Human Rights Internships can impact coursework, research projects, and career decisions.
 It’s also a great chance to speak with and learn from participating program alumni.

 The event is free and open to the public.
-See below for details about upcoming and past events.
+Check out materials from previous Symposia below.

 Human Rights in Practice Symposium (2019)